abiswas100/Internet_of_Things/Labs/Lab 3/Lab3_AvhisheklBiswas.md

 ## Task 1 : Sensing

 ### Requirements
-1. Sense the internal temperature every second
+1. Sense the internal temperature every second.
-2. Implement a sliding window to calculate the average temperature over the last 5 second using a stack
+2. Implement a sliding window to calculate the average temperature over the last 5 second using a stack.

 ---